jigx-com/jigx-docs-examples/docs/Actions/generate-pdf.md

 ## Considerations

 - You can reference the local PDF file using the action's output uri in other actions or components, `=@ctx.actions.generatePDF.outputs.uri`.
-For example, generate the PDF file then [share](./share.md) the file.
-The outputs is only supported within the context of that action.
-To use the outputs in components, either use the saved value or persist it to state.
+For example, generate the PDF file then [share](./share.md) the file.&#x20;
 - Depending on where you save and use the saved PDF, you might need to use [conversions](#).
 - The .pdf extension is automatically added to the `fileName`.